-Date Time and Place of Meeting : May 14, 2020

-10:30 A.M.

-Business Center Board Room, 4th Floor, Crowne Plaza Manila Galleria, Ortigas Avenue Corner, ADB Avenue, Quezon City, Metro Manila

-Online web addresses/URLs

-For participation by remote communication

-For voting in absentia thttps://bit.ly/URC_2020ASM
+Date Time and Place of Meeting : May 14, 2020 10:30 A.M.
+Business Center Board Room, 4th Floor, Crowne Plaza Manila Galleria, Ortigas Avenue Corner, ADB Avenue, Quezon City, Metro Manila Online web addresses/URLs - For participation by remote communication - For voting in absentia : [to be provided] [to be provided] Complete Mailing Address of Principal Office : 8 th Floor, Tera Tower, Bridgetowne E. Rodriguez, Jr. Avenue (C5 Road) Ugong Norte, Quezon City Metro Manila Approximate date on which the Information Statement is first to be sent or given to security holders : April 16, 2020

-https://bit.ly/URC_VIA

-Complete Mailing Address of Principal Office : 8th Floor, Tera Tower, Bridgetowne

-E. Rodriguez, Jr. Avenue (C5 Road)

-Ugong Norte, Quezon City

-Metro Manila

-Approximate date on which the Information

-Statement is first to be sent or given to

-security holders